FRIGHT FEST 2018 : Upstate New York's Most Terrifying Halloween Event

 Pick up a show schedule at the small dark shed behind the food stand closest to Guest Services.

 Start your day at attractions farthest from the exits.
 Your best bet for a good time is to stay as far away from the exits as possible.
 Bad things happen at the exits.
-Good thing happen in remote locations deep within the park.
+Good things happen in remote locations deep within the park.

 Respect your loved ones: make all of your final arrangements in advance.

-To save time eat at non-traditional lunch and dinner hours.
+To save time, eat at non-traditional lunch and dinner hours.

 Last year we surveyed a few of the survivors following their escape from the park.
 Before we ate them they recommended that the most important thing to ensure that you have a fun, safe evening is to wear a hat.
 They also told us that screaming is your only defense.
 The louder you scream, the safer you’ll be.

 Expect to hear lots and lots of screaming.
 If you hear any of it coming from the shed located behind the food stand closest to Guest Services don’t worry.
 It probably just means that someone is being safe.